 If you’re like me, posting one or two times a week is sufficient.
 However, I know several other bloggers who post blog content three or four times a week.
 What standard can you consistently uphold?
 Your audience is going to want to know what they can expect from you.
 So whatever you decide, make sure you can consistently deliver!

 Once you’ve decided how often you are going to publish new content, you can select which days you want your new content to go live.

 Now that you have all these brilliant content ideas, and how you know how often you want to post and when; you can start putting your calendar together.
 Go back to the content ideas you came up with during your brain dump.
 Choose the ideas that offer your audience the greatest value and place on the dates designated for new content.

 When you’re done, if you’ve done this correctly, you should have about 6 months worth of new content ideas scheduled out on your calendar.

 RELATED POST: HOW TO CREATE ENGAGEMENT ON SOCIAL MEDIA

 Step 5: Incorporate Social Media

 Now that you know EXACTLY what you’re going to be writing about for the next 6 months you can create social media content around your blog topics.
 This is a great way to distribute your content and bring traffic back to your blog.
 And it doesn’t have to be complicated.
-What’s great about social media is that it’s all about creating conversation.
-If you aren’t sure how to structure your posts to create conversation, I’ve got printable with 10 hot tips to help you get the job done.
+What’s great about social media is that it’s all about creating engagement and conversation, which you can learn how to do in just a few steps.